katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

 Developing dynamic inventory
 ****************************

-Ansible can pull inventory information from dynamic sources, including cloud sources, by using the supplied :ref:`inventory plugins <inventory_plugins>`.
+Assible can pull inventory information from dynamic sources, including cloud sources, by using the supplied :ref:`inventory plugins <inventory_plugins>`.
 For details about how to pull inventory information, see :ref:`dynamic_inventory`.
 If the source you want is not currently covered by existing plugins, you can create your own inventory plugin as with any other plugin type.

 In previous versions, you had to create a script or program that could output JSON in the correct format when invoked with the proper arguments.
 You can still use and write inventory scripts, as we ensured backwards compatibility via the :ref:`script inventory plugin <script_inventory>` and there is no restriction on the programming language used.
 If you choose to write a script, however, you will need to implement some features yourself such as caching, configuration management, dynamic variable and group composition, and so on.
-If you use :ref:`inventory plugins <inventory_plugins>` instead, you can leverage the Ansible codebase and add these common features automatically.
+If you use :ref:`inventory plugins <inventory_plugins>` instead, you can leverage the Assible codebase and add these common features automatically.

 .. contents:: Topics
    :local: